Circles24/high-level-designs/url-shortner/solution.md

 ### Back of the envelop calculations
 - redirection req rate - 10k - 20k per second
 - writes - 1k per second
-- storage - 14 TB for 5 year
+- storage - 1 TB overall
 - number of short urls available with 8 bytes - 0-9 + a-z + A-Z = 62 possibilities for each char - 62 ^ 8 - 2.1834011e+14 which is 200 trillion
-- assuming 1% urls to be hot spots, their storage would be - 140 GB - so we can serve these from Redis or Memcache
+- assuming 10% urls to be hot spots, their storage would be - 100 GB - so we can serve these from Redis or Memcache

 ### Schema

 Short url
 1. id - 8 bytes
 2. short url - 8 bytes
-3. long url - on avg - 56 bytes
+3. long url - on avg - 80 bytes
 4. ttl day - 8 bytes

-Total storage for a short url - 80 bytes
+Total storage for a short url - 104 bytes
-Total storage per day - 80 bytes * 100 M - 8 GB per day
+Total storage per day - 104 bytes * 100 M - 8 GB per day
-Total storage for 5 years - 5 * 365 * 8 GB - 14 TB
+Total storage for overall - 104 bytes * 10 Billion - 1 TB

 ## Notes
-1. Since the write requirements are not huge so essentially we only have to care about the redirects
+1. Since the write requirements are not huge so essentially we only have to care about the redirects ie the reads
-2. In order to serve the redirects fast we should be redirecting them through in memory structure
+2. In order to serve the redirects fast we should be redirecting them through in memory structure ie a read through cache
-3. The fallback DB lookup for a short url should also be fast, essentially we can utilise key value db for capturing this like dynamodb
+3. The fallback DB lookup for a short url should also be fast, essentially we can btree index on postgres for faster lookup on shorturl
 4. Another problem would be generating the short urls there are many ways to tackle them like the following
     - Random short url generation, this should be fine for starting out when chances for collisions are low, once we start getting collisions it would be better to opt for other ways
     - Keep a single counter in memory or in DB which can tell use the next number to be used, which will further be encoded as per the encoding rules, this would become a single point of failure and a bottleneck if we want to scale the writes further.
-    - Another way would be to split up ranges and assign them to different mysql shards so that service can connect to their own respective shard and generate the short url, this would scale better sice we dont have single point of failure and the choke point is also distributed among shards
-    - Another way to further optimise this would be to keep the short urls pregenerated in the db shards and as an when the requests come, it can acquire one from the generated ones, this would make sure that there is no contention as no lock would be required, lets go ahead with this one.
+    - Another way to further optimise this would be to keep the short urls pregenerated in the db and as an when the requests come, it can acquire one from the generated ones, this would make sure that there is no contention as no lock would be required, lets go ahead with this one.
     - Snowflake style id generation, this is a good read on how we can generate unique numbers globally without any DB

-## Database choice
+## Database
-1. Redis for serving hot redirects top 1%
+1. Redis for serving hot redirects top 10%
-2. Dynamodb for short url to long url mapping - very good horizontally scalbility
+2. Postgres for short url to long url mapping - with btree index on shorturl
-3. GSI on ttl day to figure out the short urls expiring on a certain day
+3. btree index on ttl

 ## Architecture diagram